CaptainAbdullah/Demystifying-Grayscale-Image-Encoding/README.md

 - CT scans: Inverting the grayscale encoding of a CT scan can make it easier to see blood vessels and other internal structures.
 - Ultrasound images: Inverting the grayscale encoding of an ultrasound image can make it easier to see the fetus and other internal structures.

 **I took an image of flowers.
-It was in RGB format.
-I converted into BGR scheme and then I converted it into grayscale.
+It was in RGB format and I converted it into grayscale.
 Then I plot Histogram of the image.
 The input and output images were:**

 ## Input Image
 <img src="https://github.com/CaptainAbdullah/Demystifying-Grayscale-image-encoding/blob/main/flower.jpg" alt="Input Image">